-The updated Sedgwick County Charter 57 Policy was adopted on July 21, 2004 to ensure purchases are conducted in a manner that provides efficiency, equality, fairness, and accountability.
-Purchases in an amount exceeding \$10,000 shall be offered to responsible vendors by competitive sealed bid and will be approved by the Board of County Commissioners if the bid exceeds \$25,000.
-The Board of Bids and Contracts will approve purchases in an amount exceeding \$10,000 but less than \$25,000.
-The Board is composed of five diversified members within the County.
-Purchases less than \$10,000 will be offered to responsible vendors by informal bid and can be approved by the Director of Purchasing.
-Competitive bids for the procurement of contracts for professional services are unnecessary.
+Sedgwick County Charter 57 policy, adopted on July 21, 2004, is to ensure purchases are conducted in a manner that provides efficiency, equality, fairness, and accountability.
+It is the requirement of the policy that:

+- Bids that exceed \$25,000 will be approved by the Board of County Commissioners - Purchases in an amount exceeding are offered to responsible vendors by competitive sealed bid and the Board of Bids and Contracts, composed of five diversified members within the County, approves purchases in an amount exceeding \$10,000 but less than \$25,000 - Purchases less than \$10,000 are offered to responsible vendors by informal bid and can be approved by the Director of Purchasing - Competitive bids for the procurement of contracts for professional services are unnecessary.

 In addition, requirements that bids be offered to multiple vendors may be waived if there is an emergency, only one vendor is capable of delivering/manufacturing the item, is a joint government purchase, or involves bartering.